Last Updated: 8/28/22 | August 28th, 2022

 In the morning, travel by bus to Kep, which is about two hours from Sihanoukville.
 This quaint beach town and fishing village is the quiet version of Sihanoukville: a nice place to relax near the ocean but without a party atmosphere.
 It’s famous for its pepper crab and empty beaches.

 Consider taking two full days here.
 Sure, it’s quite sleepy and there’s not a lot to do, but it’s the perfect place to relax, eat all the delicious crabs the city is famous for, and read a book.
 You can also spend some time on nearby Rabbit Island (Koh Tonsay) too, a secluded and charming escape from the world if you’re looking to disconnect.
-Basic bungalows can be rented for under $10 USD per night.
+Basic bungalows can be rented for under $10 USD per night and it’s just $20 USD to get there.

 Where to Stay in Kep: Khmer House Hostel – Kep is pretty spread out, so wherever you stay, make sure you rent a bike or scooter.
 This hostel is a good option as it’s not far from the Crab Market.